 A zodiac is a rubber boat used to ferry passengers from the cruise ship to the islands.
 But you can also enjoy a ride on one of these along the beaches, rocks and glaciers of South Georgia.
 Sometimes this is the only way to see an island, if the waves are two high or the beach is covered in ice.
 Many tourists are disappointed when they can’t go on land, but it’s an absolute highlight to see the landscape like this.

-South Georgia is very remote, about 2.000 kilometers from Ushuaia in South America and 1.450 kilometer from Stanley on the Falkland Islands.
+South Georgia is very remote, about 2.000 kilometers from Ushuaia in South America, and 1.450 kilometers from Stanley on the Falkland Islands.

 You can only get there by boat, there is no airport.
 It’s a four-day sail (minimum) from Ushuaia by cruise ship or expedition ship, and there’s usually a stop in on the Falkland Islands.